walterbrunetti/playground/auth/readme.md

 ### HMAC
+HMAC stands for Hash based Message Authentication Code.
 The HMAC is an algorithm that generates a hash of the message using a cryptographic hash function and a secret cryptographic key.
 It can be used to check data for integrity and authenticity.
+The HMAC construction can use any secure hash function, and will output a hash at the end.
+A middleman attacker could not generate a valid HMAC without knowledge of the key.
+So when we send encrypted data, it is a good idea to send an HMAC along with it, so that if the message is changed, the HMAC will be invalid.